megazear7/photofoundry-site/src/partials/getting-started.md

 With Photofoundry you can use build images from JSON.
 It is a Photoshop script that requires a specifically formatted Photoshop file.
 This script is provided with an array of JSON data that manipualtes that file and saves an image for each item in the array.

 ### Use case
-Photofoundry is great when you need lots of slight variations to the same basic template.
+Photofoundry is great when you need lots of variations to the same basic template.
 My original use case for building this tool was to create cards for a game.
-I needed to be able to create hundreds of cards with slight variations.
+I needed to be able to create hundreds of cards with many variations.
 I also needed to be able to quickly make changes to lots of cards, and then reprint the new versions.
 This automates all of that otherwise tedius work.

 ### Limitations
 Some limitations of Photofoundry are that it only saves to JPG (although this could be easily enhanced) and that the template file must be of a certain size.
 Each image it produces will have the same dimensions.